- Cycling between 3 of the most magnificent cities in Andalucia

 Today you’ll cycle on back lanes, before you reach the mighty Guadalquivir River; its name means great valley in Arabic and it is the main artery for Andalucia.
 Once again it’s a good idea to stock up with water before setting off!

-You’ll soon enter the city of Cordoba over the impressive Roman Bridge; this short, gentle day in the saddle means you will have plenty of time to explore one of the true wonders of Andalucia, Cordoba’s Mezquita.
+You’ll soon enter the city of Cordoba over the impressive Roman Bridge; this short, gentle day in the saddle means you will have plenty of time to explore one of the true wonders of Andalucia, Cordoba’s Mezquita (we recommend that you book online a week ahead to avoid disappointment).
 Discover the city’s mix of Jewish and Arab culture and admire Cordoba’s medieval architecture, with its white-washed courtyards, winding alleys and leafy squares.

 After a late afternoon siesta you can head out for an early evening dinner in one of the famous ‘Patios de Cordoba’ and why not top off the evening with the delights of a traditional Flamenco show?
 If you’d like some more time in the saddle, we can arrange a longer ride today.